Lizd0630/rnaflow/README.md

 ## To Do
-1. bam QC, raw counts, remove duplicates and multi-mapped reads
+1. bam QC(rnaMetrics summary), remove duplicates and multi-mapped reads
 2. Check commands finished in order not do it again.
-3. Error
+3. Error: parameter with suffix file exist?